-The 1,201 individuals with silicosis were exposed to silica in 499 facilities (Table 6).
-There were no silica-related inspections conducted in 2018.
-Since 1988, inspections were performed by MIOSHA at 91 (18.2%) of the 499 facilities associated with silicosis cases.
-One hundred fifty-eight (31.7%) facilities were no longer in operation, 70 (14.0%) were located out of state, 27 (5.4%) facilities no longer used silica, 76 (15.2%) workplaces were in the construction industry, eight (1.6%) were covered by the Mine Safety and Health Administration jurisdiction, and for 69 (13.8%), the specific location where the silica exposure occurred was unknown.
+The 1,210 individuals with silicosis were exposed to silica in 507 facilities (Table 6).
+There was one silica-related inspection conducted in 2020.
+Since 1988, inspections were performed by MIOSHA at 93 (18.3%) of the 507 facilities associated with silicosis cases.
+One hundred fifty-nine (31.4%) facilities were no longer in operation, 70 (13.8%) were located out of state, 29 (5.7%) facilities no longer used silica, 78 (15.4%) workplaces were in the construction industry, eight (1.6%) were covered by the Mine Safety and Health Administration jurisdiction, and for 69 (13.6%), the specific location where the silica exposure occurred was unknown.
+One (0.2%) facility is scheduled for inspection.

-Air sampling for silica was conducted in 65 of the 91 facilities inspected (Table 7).
+Air sampling for silica was conducted in 66 of the 93 facilities inspected (Table 7).
 MIOSHA adopted a new enforceable permissible exposure limit (PEL) of 50 μ g/m3, on June 23, 2018.
 This new enforceable limit is the same as the NIOSH recommended exposure level (REL).
 The previous MIOSHA PEL was 100 μ g/m3.
-Thirty-nine of 65 (60.0%) facilities were above the National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for silica.
+Forty of 66 (60.6%) facilities were above the National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for silica.

-Twenty-three of the 65 (35.4%) were above the old enforceable MIOSHA permissible exposure limit (PEL) of 100 μ g/m3 for silica.
-The two (3.1%) most recent inspections were above the new MIOSHA PEL of 50 μ g/m3 Another two (3.1%) companies were above the MIOSHA standard for beryllium and one company was above the MIOSHA standard for silica and silver.
+Twenty-three of the 66 (34.8%) were above old enforceable MIOSHA permissible exposure limit (PEL) of 100 μ g/m3 for silica.
+The three (4.5%) most recent inspections were above the new MIOSHA PEL of 50 μ g/m3.
+Another two (3.0%) companies were above the MIOSHA standard for beryllium and one company was above the MIOSHA standard for silica and silver.

-Only eight of the 73 (11.0%) facilities where the medical surveillance program was evaluated provided medical screening for silicosis for its workers that included a periodic chest x-ray interpreted by a certified B-reader.
-Three (4.1%)companies provided periodic chest x-rays that were not interpreted by a certified B-Twenty-two (30.1%) reader. only performed pre-employment testing, 28 (38.4%) provided no medical surveillance, and 18 (24.7%) performed annual or biennial pulmonary function testing without chest x-rays.
+Only eight of the 74 (10.8%) facilities where the medical surveillance program was evaluated provided medical screening for silicosis for its workers that included a periodic chest x-ray interpreted by a certified B-reader.
+Three (4.1%) companies provided periodic chest x-rays that were not interpreted by a certified B-reader.
+Twenty-two (29.7%) only performed preemployment testing, 29 (39.2%) provided no medical surveillance, and 18 (24.3%) performed annual or biennial pulmonary function testing without chest x-rays.